 “And I heard a voice saying to me, ‘Arise, kill and eat.'”
 Acts 11:7

 Every true bird hunter needs a pair of highly trained pointer/retrievers to make each field outing a pleasure and a success.
 My two mutts are Cash and Sage, or more affectionately, Cash-Flow and Flow-Jo.
 Cash is a handsome and musky-smelling liver, orange and white tri-color French Brittany.
 He is as sensitive and stubborn as fly paper, but a big-hearted lover boy.
 If he barks, he scares himself and hides in the dog house.
 Sage is a long and lean white English Setter, and runs with the wind.
-She is so regal in the field that onlookers have sometimes called her the princess.
+She is so regal in the field that onlookers sometimes call her Princess.
 Of the two, she’s the real bird dog (on point above).
-Cash is just there for moral support (posing for the paparazzi above).
+Cash is just there for moral support (posing for his paparazzi above).

 Here is a clip of me dropping a pheasant in Kansas: CLICK HERE